Why do I need a code of conduct?

 Wherever you can, use prior art.
 The Contributor Covenant is a drop-in code of conduct that is used by over 40,000 open source projects, including Kubernetes, Rails, and Swift.

-Place a CODE_OF_CONDUCT file in your project’s root directory, and link to it from your README, so it’s visible to your community.
+Place a CODE_OF_CONDUCT file in your project’s root directory, and make it visible to your community by linking it from your CONTRIBUTING or README file.

 Deciding how you’ll enforce your code of conduct